ArifPeycal/ctf-cheatsheet/Forensics/README.md

 ### 1. **Basic File Identification**
 **`file`**:
    - Identifies file type based on magic numbers.
+If you were given a binary file or file without extension, check using `file` first.

      ```bash
      file <filename>